 We work to strengthen and grow our partnerships across the sector, collaborating strategically with Sellafield Ltd., Jacobs, the National Nuclear Laboratory and the UK Atomic Energy Authority, among others.
-We are a founding partner of the North West Nuclear Arc and host the Radioactive Waste Management Research Support Office.
+We are a founding partner of the North West Nuclear Arc and host the Nuclear Waste Services Research Support Office.
 Manchester is the lead organisation for both the Robotics and AI for Nuclear (RAIN) Hub and the Henry Royce Institute for advanced materials.

 Find out more about our core teams in Manchester and Cumbria, and explore the wider nuclear research community at Manchester.